Life Span of a Duck

 Pekin

-The actual useful life span of an exhibition Pekin duck might be only three years.
+The actual useful life span such as an exhibition Pekin might be only three years.
 “Useful life” is determined by the length of time it’s useful as a breeder.

-The average life span of the medium and light ducks (Cayugas, Blue Swedish, Runners) might exceed that of largest duck by two or three years.
+The average life span considered a medium or light duck (Cayugas, Blue Swedish, Runners) might exceed that of largest duck by two or three years.

 Keep in mind, however, that ducks kept for egg production might only produce an optimal number of eggs per year for two or three years.
-In fact, pushing female ducks to produce large numbers of eggs will probably shorten the life of a member of any breed.
+In fact, pushing female ducks to produce large numbers of eggs will probably shorten the life span of a duck of a member of any breed.

 Subscribe now